muscak/Brain-Stroke-Prediction/README.md

   <img src='images/over_sampling_perf.png' align='center' height=300>
 </p>

 As you can see from the above image, now DTC provides the best mean accuracy score %91.9 with the lowest standard devidation of 0.1%.
 This also showed that the amount of the data wasn't enough in the under sampled model to train the algorithms properly.

-After preparing the data, we'll evaluate the performance of different algorithms and tune the hyperparameters of the one which is the most promissing.
-Finally we'll perform a prediction on the test data to check the overall performance of the chosen algorithm.
+The prediction accuracy with the train model was **83.1%**